What Are GallBladder Stones?

 - Magnetic resonance cholangiopancreatography (MRCP)

 The symptomatic stones and diseased gallbladder should be removed by a surgical procedure called Laparoscopic Cholecystectomy.
-In this procedure, the gall bladder is removed using long narrow instruments through small incisions in the abdomen.
+In the laparoscopic gallbladder surgery procedure, the gall bladder is removed using long narrow instruments through small incisions in the abdomen.

 - Treatment of symptoms of pain with injectable or oral painkillers.